snehahr/snehahr/README.md

 - 👀 I’m interested in Machine Learning and Data Science
 - 🌱 I’m currently learning Machine Learning using Python.
 - 💞️ I’m looking to collaborate on Data Science Projects.
-- 📫 Reach me on my mail snehacm2710@gmail.com
+- 📫 Reach me on my mail snehacm2710@gmail.com and www.linkedin.com/in/sneha-chandramohan